Microsoft Sentinel Integration User Guide

 Note

-The Source Name entry in the ThreatConnect Field column refers to the source name entered for the Sentinel Source Name parameter during the App configuration process.
-See the "Configuration Parameters" section for more information.
+The Source Name entry in the ThreatConnect Field column refers to the source name entered in the Sentinel Source Name parameter when configuring the Microsoft Sentinel Service.

 IP Address (IPv4 and IPv6)